Culture Shock in Oman

 Alcohol in Oman

-As a Muslim nation, the number of places in Oman in which expats can purchase and consume alcohol is limited.
+As a Muslim nation, the number of places in Oman where expats can purchase and consume alcohol are limited.

-Alcohol can be bought in selected restaurants and hotels, or a liquor license may be obtained through the local authority with the employer's approval.
+Alcohol can be bought in selected restaurants and hotels, or a liquor license may be obtained through the local authority.
 This allows expats to purchase alcohol at designated liquor stores in Oman.

 It is also important to mention that the legal alcohol limit is close to zero.
 Drinking and driving is considered taboo in Oman.